kforeman/PyMB/README.md

 #### Future
-We intend to make a fully Pythonic modeling library that closely mirrors [PyMC2](https://github.com/pymc-devs/pymc) in syntax and ease of model specification, but uses either TMB or [PyCppAD](https://github.com/b45ch1/pycppad) under the hood.
+We intend to make a fully Pythonic modeling library that closely mirrors [PyMC2](https://github.com/pymc-devs/pymc) in syntax and ease of model specification, but uses either [CppAD mixed](https://github.com/bradbell/cppad_mixed) or [TensorFlow](https://github.com/tensorflow/tensorflow) under the hood.

 ## Example
 A demo [iPython notebook](http://ipython.org/notebook.html) can be found at